tdewolff/minify/README.md

 ```

 ## Examples
 Basic example that minifies from stdin to stdout and loads the default HTML and CSS minifiers.
 Additionally, a JS minifier is set to run `java -jar build/compiler.jar` (for example the [ClosureCompiler](https://code.google.com/p/closure-compiler/)).
+Note that reading the file into a buffer first and writing to a buffer would be faster.
 ``` go
 package main